-But since March 2020, what a take off!
-I’ve started calling the proliferation of data about streaming viewership, “the streaming ratings era”.
-Between top ten lists, Nielsen ratings, countless analytics firms, we have regular reporting on what is popular in streaming.
+But since March 2020, what a takeoff!
+I’ve started calling the proliferation of data about streaming viewership “the streaming ratings era”.
+Between top ten lists, Nielsen ratings and countless analytics firms, we have regular reporting on what is popular in streaming.

-Competition – What Will Nielsen’s New Measurement Tool, “The Gauge” Tell Us About the Streaming Wars?
+What Will Nielsen’s New Measurement Tool, “The Gauge”, Tell Us About the Streaming Wars?

 In short, it can tell us who is winning.

-For all the focus on the changes in the streaming wars from the linear cable—weekly releases versus binge, ratings in the demo vs episode completion, subscriptions not advertising sales—at its core, the streaming wars will be fought and won in the same ways as the broadcast and cable wars:
+For all the focus on the changes in the streaming wars from the linear cable—weekly releases vs. binge, ratings in the demo vs. episode completion, subscriptions vs. advertising sales—at its core, the streaming wars will be fought and won in the same way as the broadcast and cable wars:

 Whoever has the most popular content will win.

 Of course, this hasn’t stopped headlines from major outlets asking, “Does it matter if shows and films are popular?”
-Just today, I read a newsletter citing streaming executives claiming (anonymously), “We don’t really need to know if a show is popular are not.”
-Of course, you’d say that if you’re shows are unpopular!
+Just today, I read a newsletter citing streaming executives claiming (anonymously), “We don’t really need to know if a show is popular or not.”
+Of course you’d say that if your shows are unpopular!